ghxiao/morph-xr2rml/README_code_architecture.txt

           a list of resources from the subject map of a parent object map in case there are referencing object maps, and a list of resources representing target graphs mentioned in the predicate-object map.
       (3) Finally combine all subject, graph, predicate and object resources to generate triples.
       Once all triples have been created in the model, the materializer is used to write them to the output file.
+      The materializer was initially implemented to write triples in the file along their generation, thus avoiding memory space issue.
+      However in the case of xR2RML, the RDF lists and containers makes it necessary to wait until the end (when all is generated) to be able to serialize the data to a file.